Skip to main content Skip to navigation

 • Sanctions screening: Fintechs may engage with customers worldwide and must ensure they are not doing business with customers subject to international sanctions.
 Accordingly, fintechs must build sanctions and watchlists screening into their compliance solution and check their customers against the relevant international sanctions lists.

 • PEP screening: Politically exposed persons (PEP) pose a higher money laundering risk.
-Given the potential for PEPs to avoid AML scrutiny, fintechs must establish their customers’ PEP status by screening at onboarding and throughout the business relationship.
+Given the potential for PEPs to avoid AML scrutiny, fintechs must establish their customers’ PEP status by screening by screening at onboarding and throughout the business relationship.

 • Adverse media monitoring: Media stories often indicate AML/CFT risk changes before official sources confirm that information.
 Accordingly, the fintech AML process should include negative news screening/adverse media monitoring taking in screen and print media along with online sources.